sdbedi/my-personal-site/content/home/about.md

 # Biography

 I like building web applications.
 In particular, I have a passion for anything web or Javascript related.
 I've worked across the stack, with a variety of frameworks, and I'm always discovering new technologies.
 But more than any flavor of the week, I'm interested in finding the right tools for the job.

+In addition to this technical skillset, I know how to gather user requirements, and build applications accordingly.
+I'm experienced with agile software development, and with developing applications in a team environment.

+I've created several nifty applications; their links are on this site.
 I'm currently looking for an opportunity where I can build some cool stuff.

+Check out my blog: https://medium.com/@sheelbedi